 Study the incredible power of using stem cell therapy for once untreatable diseases.
-Gain insight into the potential of Personal Medicine for prolonging life and even modifying traits.
+Gain insight into the potential of personal medicine for prolonging life and modifying traits.

 Designer babies?
 Super humans?
 Examine the ethics of genetic medicine

 How far should we go in modifying nature?
-Is it just if life extension therapies are only available to those who can afford them?
-What ethical issues are involved in stem cell treatments?
+Are life extension therapies only available to those who can afford them?
+What ethical issues surround stem cell treatments?